psychotimmy/PascalBigIntegers/README.md

 Big Integers are a user defined type (BigInt) based on Turbo Pascal Strings.

-You can set the maximum length of a BigInt by altering the MAXLEN constant in the library (Bigilib.pas).
+You can set the maximum length of a BigInt by altering the MAXLEN constant in the library (BigiLib.pas).
 This must not exceed the maximum allowed string length of 255.

 The library supports the use of positive and negative integers.
 Using a